Chapter 3:

 “Advance.”
 Pruatt drew his training piercer.
 It was blunted, but its round tip was still the same alloy as any real piercing sword.
 A terrifying stena and steel blend that would bust through any of her barriers.

 Mordhun strode onto the line.
-Right as Pruatt feinted, a blue light parried his blade.
+Right as Pruatt feinted, a glimpse of blue light parried his blade.

-She could hear the crackle of his barriers and the shrieks of Pruatt’s piercer scraping against them.
-Mordhun strolled ahead like he were bored, his manra blinking in and out of existence.
+His barriers crackled as Pruatt’s piercer shrieked, scraping against them.
+Mordhun strolled, looking more bored than focused, his manra blinking in and out of existence.
 He reached the bell and kicked it with a definitive clang.

 “As to be expected from a Rustes,” Pruatt said.
 “Airtight barriers, not a shred of manra wasted.
 Technique refined through generations of noble discipline.
 That is the Lodran standard.”
 He gave Mordhun a nod of praise before his gaze swept the yard.

-Pruatt’s eyes landed on Laufa with a flash of disdain.
+Pruatt’s eyes landed on Laufa, full of contempt.
 “Now, the commoner.”

 “Clumsy,” Pruatt spat.
 “That wouldn’t last a second against a Forsgailte warhammer.”

-She glanced back.
 He was right, her failed barrier was still there, shimmering in the air.
-She tried to cast a new one, but her thoughts were too scattered.
-A screen formed sluggishly, probably more air than manra.
-The piercer burst through and slammed into her ribs.
+She tried to cast a new one, but her thoughts were too scattered, producing a mess that was probably more air than actual manra.
+The piercer burst through it with ease and slammed into her ribs.

-Her ears rang, and her own wheezing was the only sound she could hear as her barriers shattered into shards of glass in the air.
+A high-pitched ringing filled her head.
+Her own wheezing was the only sound she could hear as the barrier shattered into shards of glass in the air.

 “Enough.
 Don’t waste my time.”
 Pruatt sheathed his blade.
-“Raw power without talent is wasted on a commoner like you.
+“Raw power without talent is lost on a commoner like you.
 Step aside.”

 The other trainees had left, leaving her alone in the empty yard.
-Her cheeks flushed with anger.
+Laufa pouted.
 Pricks, all of you.

-Laufa wiped a trickle of blood from her nose and raised a trembling hand.
-She ignored the aching behind her eyes and focused on the gemstone.
+She wiped a trickle of blood from her nose and raised a trembling hand.
+Ignoring the aching behind her eyes, she focused on the gemstone.
 A thin stream of power flowed from the stena and straight into her palm.
 Again.

 From afar, a figure observed Laufa.
-They watched her repeated, clumsy failures, over and over, before disappearing back into the halls of the College.
+They watched her repeated, clumsy attempts, over and over, before disappearing into the halls of the College.

 haru